HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ## Overview

-This feature allows for a manual report of the used sessions.
-It can be necessary for environments that do not allow for the other means of usage tracking and may require a manual export of a usage report as described in this document.
+With this feature, you can manually export a report of your used sessions.
+This is helpful for environments that do not allow other means of usage tracking and may require a manual export of a usage report.

 ## Unique identifier for the manual session usage report